-According to ABA, new college graduates should avoid the following financial traps:
+According to the ABA, new college graduates should avoid the following financial traps:

 - Not having a budget.
-Supporting yourself can be expensive, and you can quickly find yourself struggling financially if you don’t take time to create a budget and live within your means.
+Simply put, don’t spend more than you make.
 Calculate the amount of money you’re taking home after taxes, then figure out how much money you can afford to spend each month while contributing to your savings.
 Be sure to factor in recurring expenses such as student loans, monthly rent, utilities, groceries, transportation expenses and car loans.

 - Racking up debt.
 Understand the responsibilities and benefits of credit.
 Shop around for a card that best suits your needs, and spend only what you can afford to pay back.
 Credit is a great tool, but only if you use it responsibly and live within your means.

-- Not thinking about retirement.
+- Not thinking about the future.
 It may seem odd since you’re just beginning your career, but now is the best time to start planning for your retirement.
-Contribute to retirement accounts like a Roth IRA or your employer’s 401(k), especially if there is a company match.
-Invest enough to qualify for your company’s full match – it’s free money that adds up to a significant chunk of change over the years.
-Automatic retirement contributions quickly become part of your financial lifestyle without having to think about it.
+Contribute to your employer’s 401(k) or similar account, especially if there is a company match.
+Invest enough to qualify for your company’s full match – it’s free money.

 - Ignoring free help from your bank.
-Many banks offer personalized financial checkups to help you identify and meet your financial goals.
-You can also take advantage of their free digital banking tools that let you check balances, pay bills, deposit checks, monitor transaction history and track your budget.
+Many banks offer online, mobile and text banking tools to manage your account night and day.
+Use these tools to check balances, pay bills, deposit checks, monitor transaction history and track budgets. ?

 “This stage of a grad’s life is all about laying a strong foundation for growth—and that includes their finances,” said Mike Miller, CEO and Chairman of Waterford Bank, N.A.
 “We congratulate the graduating class of 2019 and offer our experienced team’s assistance in helping them achieve a prosperous financial future.”